ImageMagick/MagickCache/README.md

 Notice the original image was put in the Magick Cache in the JPEG format.
 Here we conveniently convert it to the PNG image format.

-## Delete Content from the Magick Cache
+## Delete content from the Magick Cache

 We can explicitedly delete content: